thegeek-sys/Vault/Class/Multicore/Shared memory programming with OpenMP.md

 >Thread 0 has 0
 >```

->[!example]
->If the thread private data starts out identical in all threads:
+>[!example]- If the thread private data starts out identical in all threads
 >```c
 >#pragma omp threadprivate(private_var)
 >…